YiLimath/YiLimath.github.io/_posts/2024-11-02-blog-post-1-Moduli.md

 ---

 We will focus on the Proporties of Moduli spaces in this part of notes.
 The general philosophy of moduli theory is:
 > The moduli over a geometric object completely determine the object.
-Birational geometry fits into this guiding principle very well, as one important idea is that the geometry of a variety is determined by the curves and divisors on that variety.
+Birational geometry fits into this guiding principle very well, as one important idea (in birational geometry) is that the geometry of a variety is determined by the curves and divisors on that variety.